angu-software/BoxCat/README.md

 ### Overriding resources

-Using BoxCat for loading resources will also enable the possibility to override resources contained in a pod with resources from main bundle. you simply need to include a resource in the main app bundle named the same as the one in the pod or resource bundle and loading it using the default interfaces of BoxCat like `UIImage.named(_:)`.
+Using _BoxCat_ for loading resources will also enable the possibility to override resources contained in a pod with resources from main bundle.
+You simply need to include a resource in the main app bundle named the same as the one in the pod or resource bundle and loading it using the default interfaces of _BoxCat_ like `UIImage.named(_:)`.

 ## How to use

 You using Box cat similar to the build in resource loading of the iOS SDK.
-But instead of using the resource classes initialiser to load the resource you use the interface BoxCat provides.
+But instead of using the resource classes initialiser to load the resource you use the interface _BoxCat_ provides.

 To load an image resource you simply type.